kujunda-seda/new-kingdoms/README.md

-# new-kingdoms
+# New Kingdoms Game Engine
-A game engine for coders.
+New Kingdoms is a game engine for coders.

+## License
+This is free and unencumbered software released into the public domain, see [the Unlicense](LICENSE).
+However, in jurisdictions where this provides complications for the licensees, [MIT license](LICENSE.MIT) can be used.